mitranim/wordplay/readme.md

 porkupine (large rodent roasted, tasty, spike-free) © M

-elewaiter (which EXISTS, but idiots instead called it "dumbwaiter" for some reason) © LR
+elewaiter (which EXISTS, but idiots instead called it "dumbwaiter" for some reason) © VA

-convertsation (when someone talks to you trying to change your mind on a core tenet) © LR
+convertsation (when someone talks to you trying to change your mind on a core tenet) © VA

-warloh (pretty much every warlock by default for signing a damning contract for measly powers) [ru] © LR
+warloh (pretty much every warlock by default for signing a damning contract for measly powers) [ru] © VA

-interwoo (when you try to impress your date with your career rather than character) © LR
+interwoo (when you try to impress your date with your career rather than character) © VA

-interlewd (BG3 companions trying to drag you off to fuck) © LR
+interlewd (BG3 companions trying to drag you off to fuck) © VA

 faketory (makes counterfeit or subpar goods) © M